 The patent positions of pharmaceutical and biotechnology companies can be highly uncertain and involve complex legal and factual questions.
 For example, some of our patent applications will cover gene sequences and products and the uses of those gene sequences and products.
 Public disclosures and patent applications related to the Human Genome Project and other genomics efforts may limit the scope of our claims or make unpatentable subsequent patent applications.
 No consistent policy regarding the breadth of claims allowed in biotechnology patents has emerged to date.
 The United States Patent and Trademark Office's standards are uncertain and could change in the future.
 Consequently, the issuance and scope of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated or circumvented.
-U.S. patents and patent applications may also be subject to interference proceedings, and U.S. patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
+U.S. patents and patent applications may also be subject to interference proceedings, and U.S. patents may be subject to reexamination proceedings in the United States Patent and Trademark Office (and foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
 In addition, such interference, reexamination and opposition proceedings may be costly.
 Accordingly, rights under any issued patents may not provide us with sufficient protection against competitive products or processes.

 In addition, changes in or different interpretations of patent laws in the United States and foreign countries may permit others to use our discoveries or to develop and commercialize our technology and products without providing any compensation to us or may limit the number of patents or claims we can obtain.
 The laws of some countries do not protect intellectual property rights to the same extent as U.S. laws and those countries may lack adequate rules and procedures for defending our intellectual property rights.
 For example, some countries, including many in Europe, do not grant patent claims directed to methods of treating humans and, in these countries, patent protection may not be available at all to protect our drug candidates.
+In addition, U.S. patent laws may change which could prevent or limit the Company from filing patent applications or patent claims to protect its products and/or technologies.